sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Likely root cause

-The most likely root cause is one of these:
+For this symptom, I would first look for one of these causes:

 1. RLS is enabled but no `select` policy exists.
 2. A policy exists, but it does not match the authenticated users ID.